I Already Had COVID – Do I Need the Vaccine?

 It’s possible to get COVID again.

 While reports of reinfection are rare, it’s possible, especially with new variants that are going around.
-Another bout with COVID could put you out of work again and in quarantine for several days.
+Another bout with COVID could put you out of work again and in quarantine.
 Also it’s possible that the second infection could be worse than the first.
-“There are a lot of unknowns with COVID – it’s only been around for a year so we don’t know exactly what to expect.
+“There are a lot of unknowns with COVID – it’s only been around for a year, so we don’t know exactly what to expect.
 It’s best to be as protected as possible, and that’s through a vaccination,” Basel said.

 The COVID vaccine protects you best.

-It’s true that you develop COVID antibodies after you recover from the illness, but these eventually go away.
+It’s true that you develop COVID antibodies after you recover from the illness, but they can eventually go away.